 Notarial wills are not the only types of wills recognized in Louisiana.
 If the original will was an olographic will, the court should appoint a notary to look for the will in the public registries.
 If the notary doesn’t find an original will, you may submit your copy of the will with an affidavit that states you know the testator’s handwriting, and you believe the testator handwrote the olographic will.

 If you know there was a will, but you do not have a copy of it, you may still be able to submit evidence about the will if you read the will and remember its contents.
 This can be difficult to do and should only be done with the help of an attorney.

 Let Us Help You Honor Your Loved One’s Wishes

 If you can’t prove the contents of the will and convince the court that the original will was not revoked, intestacy laws will apply.
 You may want to avoid this if your loved one went through the time, effort, and expense to execute a will and direct where his property should go after his death.
-Contact an experienced New Orleans succession lawyer today to discuss your legal options and how you can help honor your loved one’s wishes.
+Contact our experienced Louisiana succession lawyers today to schedule an initial consultation to discuss your legal options and how you can help honor your loved one’s wishes.